 Preschool Program ‘A preschool program’ (which can also be called an early childhood education program) is a structured, play based learning program, provided by a qualified teacher on a sessional basis.
 It is primarily aimed at children in the year or two before they commence full-time schooling, irrespective of the type of institution that provides the program or whether the program is government funded or privately provided’.
 Department of Education Program Outline: Our Transition to School Program aims to “Identify individual and group strengths, interests and goals in conjunction with the Framework’s Learning Outcomes” DEEWR 2010.
 Each project and experience (individual and group) looks at incorporating play based numeracy and literacy experiences, looking at how Science and Technology encourages children to explore their immediate environment and the world around them, Incorporating technology to extend on their interest and involves the children by asking open ended questions.
 The project process sees that children are competent and like to be involved and our educators all work towards encouraging team work and independence.
 All projects are documented and extended on.

 Community involvement Our centre strives towards providing collaborative partnerships with families and communities.
 Although we are a privately owned centre, we have established close ties with our local library, primary schools and businesses.
 We also work towards assisting the Uniting Church with charity work and improving our surrounding environment.
 Respectful and supportive relationships with families are developed and maintained.
 Our families and communities are actively involved in our program and support our practices and centre philosophy.
-We have made and will continue to make contributions towards the 'Wall of hands' which is the Australian Literacy and Numeracy Foundation.
-100% of the funds raised through the Wall of Hands appeal go to delivering literacy programs in Indigenous communities across the nation.
+We have made and will continue to make contributions towards the Australian Literacy and Numeracy Foundation.
+100% of the funds raised go to delivering literacy programs in Indigenous communities across the nation.
 Our recent spontaneous excursions which are called 'Nature Walks' have taken the centre by storm and are quite popular!

 Parent Committee Families have opportunities to be involved in the service and contribute to service decisions.
 We welcome parents to join the committee where they will be able to work in partnership with our educators and children to make our place a better place.
 Sustainability Hilltop Kids believes in achieving sustainable practices within our service.
 Educators work in partnership with children and families to care for our environment, our surrounding suburb and help our local council work towards a better future.